 The AAS Committee on the Status of Women in Astronomy and the AAS Employment Committee have compiled dozens of interviews highlighting the diversity of career trajectories available to astronomers.
 The interviews share advice and lessons learned from individuals on those paths.

 For access to all our Career Profile Project interviews, please visit http://aas.org/jobs/career-profiles.
-We plan to post a new career profile to this blog every first and third Thursday of the month.
+New Career Profiles are posted approximately every month.

 What is the job title for your current position?